apalala/grako/README.rst

 * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expressive power.

-* Efficient support for direct and indirect left recursion allows for more intuitive grammars.
+* Experimental support for direct and indirect left recursion allows for more intuitive grammars.

 **Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
 At around 4.5 KLOC_ of Python_, it is possible to study all its source code in a single session.